COVID-19 RELATED PROCESSING

 - to run any of its systems that operate on biometric data, such as for security and other forms of pupil identification (registration etc.);

-- as part of any School or external complaints, disciplinary or investigation process that involves such data, for example if there are SEN, health or safeguarding elements;
+- as part of any School or external complaints, disciplinary or investigation process that involves such data, for example if there are SEND, health or safeguarding elements;

 - for legal and regulatory purposes (for example child protection, diversity monitoring and health and safety) and to comply with its legal obligations and duties of care.

 TYPES OF PERSONAL DATA PROCESSED BY THE SCHOOL

 This will include by way of example:

 - names, addresses, telephone numbers, e-mail addresses and other contact details;

 - car details (about those who use our car parking facilities);